 Default layer structure

 The legend is based on the layer structure in the Compilation window.
-All the layers in your Illustrator file are nested in one sync layer named MapboardName_Sync_1.
+All the layers in an Illustrator file that's created when you run sync are nested in one sync layer named MapboardName_Sync_1.
 Subsequent syncs from the same mapboard are added to the same Illustrator file, with any newly added layers in another sync layer named MapboardName_Sync_2, MapboardName_Sync_3, and so on.
 These sync layer names aren't included in the legend when it's generated.

 Note:The legend only generates symbols for the layers that are enabled for export in the Compilation window.